benlau/asyncfuture/README.md

 **Deferred&lt;T&gt;::track(QFuture target)**

-Track the progress of the target future object.
+Track the progress and synchronize the status of the target future object.

-It will listen the `progressValueChanged` from the target future object and synchronize the value of `progressMinimum` and `progressMaximum`.
+It will forward the signal of `started` , `resumed` , `paused` .
+And synchonize  the `progressValue`, `progressMinimum` and `progressMaximum` value by listening the  `progressValueChanged` signal from target future object.

 Remarks: It won't complete a future even the `progressValue` has been reached the maximum value.